Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 Sometimes we might express it verbally, we might say, so you're really lonely this evening and really need some connection?

-That's an important step in saying no to begin by, either verbally or non verbally communicating that we are with them in the need, we see what's going on in them.
+That's an important step in saying no to begin by, either verbally or non verbally communicating that we are with them, in the need, we see what's going on in them.

 If we're so tense about the fact that we are not wanting to do what the other person is asking us to do that the first thing they see in our eyes is some tension or fear, they can easily mistake that we have received their need not as a gift, but as something negative.